PHart3/2-groups-agda/README.md

    This may take a few minutes.
 The HTML files will be under `html/`, and `html/Final-thms.agda.html` will be the entry point.

-If you can avoid the overhead of Docker, please do so.
-Type-checking directly on a MacOS with an M1 chip is much faster in our experience (see `Final/README.md`).
+If you can avoid the overhead of Docker, we suggest that you do so even if you have lots of available RAM.

+We have found that type-checking directly on a MacOS with an M1 chip is much faster (see `Final/README.md`).

 ## Acknowledgement